CT Angiography (CTA)

 - arms and hands

-Physicians use this test to diagnose and evaluate many diseases of blood vessels and related conditions such as:
+Physicians use CT angiography to diagnose and evaluate many diseases of blood vessels and related conditions such as:

-Also, physicians use this exam to check blood vessels following surgery, such as:
+Also, physicians use CT angiography to check blood vessels following surgery, such as:

 - identify abnormalities, such as aneurysms, in the aorta, both in the chest and abdomen, or in other arteries.